 Just know that you are enough

 The trouble is that collectively friends do resort to texting instead of calling.
-Or just doing nothing other than a card because it’s so traumatizing — you feel frozen.
+Or just doing nothing other than a card because it’s so traumatizing a loss that friends and relatives feel frozen.
 You don’t know what to do so you take the path to least resistance and hope it’s enough.

 Still, others want desperately to know some secret saying or formula to help their friend.

-If I had some advice, it would be to designate a friend within your group of friends and go over what that person wants (link to a worksheet below to guide the conversation).
+If it’s recent and if I were to impart some advice, it would be to designate a friend within your group of friends and go over what that person wants (link to a worksheet below to guide the conversation).
 You don’t say, “What do you want?”
 Because they don’t know.
 Their thinking brains are floating in an alternate, slow-motion universe.

 This worksheet simply offers you guidance on what to talk about and ask with a parent who has lost a child.
 While this is not specific to a loss by suicide, it does cover many of the aspects of what you need to ask or help your friend or family member decide.